classilla/lcdkim/README.md

 ## What these are

-These are demonstration tools showing how to connect the MOS/Commodore KIM-1 single-board computer to a Matrix Orbital LK204-25 or compatible devices, which is a serial-addressable HD44780-style LCD display.
+These are demonstration tools showing how to connect the MOS/Commodore KIM-1 single-board computer to a Matrix Orbital LK204-25, which is a serial-addressable HD44780-style LCD display, or a compatible device.

-To connect the LK to the KIM-1, you can use the built-in 20mA current loop terminal interface with a connector, but this project provides a software output-only driver that fits into the free RRIOT RAM at $1780.
+To connect the LK to the KIM-1, you can use the built-in 20mA current loop terminal interface with a converter, but this project provides a software output-only driver that fits into the free RRIOT RAM at $1780.
 To use it, connect the LK ground either to common ground or A-1 on the application connector, and A-14 either directly to the LK (if you're using the TTL 5V